MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-creators/xbox-live-service-configuration-creators.md

 ms.localizationpriority: medium
 ---

-# Xbox Live service configuration for the Creators Program
+# Xbox Live service configuration IDs for the Creators Program

 ## What is Service Configuration?